48 khz sample rate - why 44,1 khz will soon be out

 APPLE ITUNES CHANGES DEFAULTS FOR MFIT (MASTER FOR ITUNES)

-Apple has now announced that the HD format "Master for iTunes” can no longer be delivered exclusively in a 44,1 khz sample rate, but can now also be delivered with a sample rate of up to 96 khz.
+Apple has now announced that the HD format “Master for iTunes“ is no longer exclusively available in 44,1 kHz sample rate, but can now also be delivered with up to 96 kHz sample rate.
 By default, Apple now delivers audio streaming in 48 kHz sample rate.
 Services such as Spotify and Amazon Music also save tracks with higher sample rates by default.

 So it is only a matter of time before the other providers will deliver in 48 kHz as standard in the future.